 Below are some core principles of contact tracing and frequently asked questions to help the community better understand this process:

 What is a “close contact”?

-A close contact is defined as any individual within 6 feet of an infected person (laboratory-confirmed COVID-19 patient) for at least 15 minutes starting from 2 days before the onset of illness.
+A close contact is defined as someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period* starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

 I visited a business where an employee recently tested positive.
 Why haven’t I been contacted and do I need to be tested?